NTaylorMullen/LSPVirtualDocuments/Documents/EmbeddedLanguageLSPExpansion.md

 ![image](https://user-images.githubusercontent.com/2008729/111101913-1bf1dc00-8508-11eb-8350-ca3c4a03ba42.png)

+*Note: the embedded-csharp:/ scheme was left out for simplicity*

 **Important:** For all the details on virtual document language features check out the [full spec](#spec_LanguageFeatures) below.

 ## <a href="#diagnosticsExample" name="diagnosticsExample" class="anchor">Diagnostics Example</a>